 (vi) If any of the items described in Clause 20 is found untrue, the Borrower shall immediately notify thereof to the Agent and All Lenders.

-21.2 The Borrower shall not offer any security to secure its obligations or any third party’s obligations (other than those under this Agreement) on and after the date of this Agreement, and until this Agreement is terminated and the Borrower completes the performance of all of its obligations under this Agreement to each Lender and the Agent, unless All Lenders and the Agent give prior written consent thereof.
+21.2 The Borrower shall not offer any security to secure its obligations or any third party’s obligations (other than those under this Agreement) on and after the execution date of this Agreement, and until the Commitment Term is terminated and the Borrower completes the performance of all of its obligations under this Agreement to each Lender and the Agent, unless [All / the Majority] Lenders and the Agent give prior written consent thereof.
 Provided, however, that this provision shall not apply in the cases described below and if the Borrower gives prior written notice to the Agent of such offering of security.
-For the purpose of this Clause 21, the offer of security shall mean the creation of security interests on any assets of the Borrower, the pre-engagement of the creation of security interests on any assets of the Borrower, or the promise not to offer the assets of the Borrower as security for the obligations other than specific obligations, and does not include any security pursuant to the Laws and Ordinances, such as lien or possessory lien.
+For the purpose of this Clause 21, the “offer of security” shall mean the creation of security interests on any assets of the Borrower, or the pre-engagement of the creation of security interests on any assets of the Borrower, and does not include any security automatically established pursuant to the Laws and Ordinances, such as lien (sakidori-tokken) or possessory lien (ryuchi-ken).

-(i) The cases where the Borrower offers any security for borrowings from [Japan Bank for International Cooperation, Development Bank of Japan, or Government Pension Investment Fund], and such offer of security is required by the Laws and Ordinances.

-(ii) The cases where the Borrower offers, regarding loans taken for the purpose of acquiring assets, such assets as security.
+(i) The cases where the Borrower offers, regarding loans taken for the purpose of acquiring assets (including loans in relation to refinancing thereof), such assets as security.

-(iii) The cases where the Borrower newly acquires assets on which security interests have already been established.
+(ii) The cases where the Borrower newly acquires assets on which security interests have already been established (including the case where the Borrower acquires assets on which security interests have already been established as a result of merger, company split or assignment of business).

-(iv) [Other exceptions for negative pledge clause.]
+(iii) [Other exceptions for negative pledge clause.]

-21.3 The Borrower shall not offer any security to secure its obligations under this Agreement for the benefit of certain Lenders on and after the date of this Agreement, and until this Agreement is terminated and the Borrower completes the performance of all of its obligations under this Agreement to each Lender and the Agent, unless All Lenders and the Agent give prior written consent thereto.
+21.3 The Borrower shall not offer any security to secure all or part of its obligations under this Agreement for the benefit of certain Lenders on and after the execution date of this Agreement, and until the Commitment Term is terminated and the Borrower completes the performance of all of its obligations under this Agreement to each Lender and the Agent, unless All Lenders and the Agent give prior written consent thereto.

-21.4 The Borrower shall, on and after the date of this Agreement, and until this Agreement is terminated and the Borrower completes the performance of all of its obligations under this Agreement to each Lender and the Agent, affirmatively covenant to be in compliance with matters described in the items below:
+21.4 The Borrower shall, on and after the execution date of this Agreement, and until the Commitment Term is terminated and the Borrower completes the performance of all of its obligations under this Agreement to each Lender and the Agent, affirmatively covenant to be in compliance with matters described in the items below:

 (i) The Borrower will maintain licenses and other similar permits that are necessary to conduct the Borrower’s main business, and continue to carry out the business in compliance with all Laws and Ordinances.